 Construction of UB's One World Cafe is one of the most significant campus construction projects since the North Campus was first built.
-Some disruptions are to be expected during the project's duration, which is expected to last until fall 2022.
+Some disruptions are to be expected during the project's duration.
 Everyone is advised to take extra time traveling around campus, as regular routes may be blocked by construction barriers.

 Check here often for the latest updates on this construction project.

 Please be aware that the ground floor and first floor corridors between Capen and Norton Hall (North Campus) will be closed 12/22/20 until 1/22/2021 to accommodate ongoing One World Café construction.

 Please use the following detours or use the detour map as a guide.
 Detour signage will be clearly visible at the affected locations.

 Capen to Norton Secondary Detour

 There will be significant noise in and around Capen Hall and Norton Hall during exterior stair demolition.
 During this time, exterior stair demolition between Capen Hall and Norton Hall will be loud and will produce vibration that will be audible in and around surrounding areas.

 Memo to all Facilities Planning and Management Officers (FPMOs) and Unit Business Officers (UBOs) dated April 1, 2020 from Tonga Pham, Associate Vice President, University Facilities

 Governor Cuomo recently updated his “Pause-NY” Executive Order to close any non-essential construction projects in New York state (emergency construction is permitted to continue).

 For this reason, UB University Facilities will temporarily shut down all work on campus facilities renovation projects in the construction phase.